 What’s interesting here is the concept of balance.
 I’ve been yammering through this whole article about duality.
 And I think that’s the key symbolic feature of the winged horse (in any form).

 We as humans have always, and WILL always struggle with our duplicitous nature.
 It is a fact of life.
 Where there is good, there is also evil.
-Where there is dark, there is also the presence of light.
+And where there exists dark, there is also the presence of light.
 Where there is doubt, there is also confidence.

 Take-Away Points About Symbolism of Winged Horses: